Nick-Sigua/Election_Analytics_Sigua/Post_election_Reflection.md

 |:-:|
 |![](Reflection4.png)|

-These graphs illustrate that my average support model underestimated Trump's two-party popular vote share and overestimated Biden's two-party popular vote share in the majority of states.
-This led my model's state-level predictions to be associated with an RMSE value of 5.64.
+This graph illustrates that my average support model's predictions underestimated Trump's two-party popular vote share and overestimated Biden's two-party popular vote share in the majority of states.
+Such led my model's state-level predictions to be associated with an RMSE value of 5.64.
 Of course, my model's prediction error varied between each state.
-The map below illustrates the absolute error margin of my model's predictions for Trump in each state:
+The map below illustrates the absolute error margin of my model's predictions in each state:

 | Abolsute Error Margin Map for the Average Support Model |
 |:-:|